-Under the supervision of the Audit Committee, the Internal Audit department reports to the Chairman of the Management Board, and by delegation to the Group's Chief Financial Officer.
+Under the supervision of the Audit Committee, the Internal Audit Department reports to the Chairman of the Management Board, and by delegation to the Group's Chief Financial Officer.

-The department, comprising the Internal Audit Officer and two auditors, carries out audits that evaluate the correct application of accounting principles, the organisation and the systems put in place within the entity subject to audit.
+The Department, comprising the Internal Audit Officer and three auditors, carries out audits that evaluate the correct application of accounting principles, the organisation and the systems put in place within the entity subject to audit.

 An annual audit plan, prepared together with the Management of Somfy Group is approved by the Management Board and then validated by the Audit Committee.
-This audit plan is in particular based on an assessment of the level of risk of each entity and the significance of areas covered by the audit.
-The assignments included in the audit plan provide an independent appreciation of the efficiency of the system of internal control in each entity.
+This audit plan is in particular based on an assessment of the level of risk of each entity and the significance of areas to be covered by an audit.
+The assignments included in the audit plan provide an independent assessment of the efficiency of the system of internal control in each entity.